top of page

 Morris

-A patronymic surname, referring to the personal name 'Maurice' in England and Scotland, an Old French personal name introduced to Britain by the Normans.
+Patronymic surname, referring to the personal name 'Maurice' in England and Scotland, an Old French personal name introduced to Britain by the Normans.
 In some cases it could be descriptive surname, deriving from the nickname for someone with a swarthy complexion.

 Chrisop Morris 1882-1964